Student Enrollment

 2. If a parent withdraws a student after school has begun, then tuition is due through the last day of attendance, plus an additional amount equal to one month’s tuition (1/12 of the annual fee.)
 The book fee is non-refundable once school has begun.

 4. The loss of one month’s tuition policy (1/12 of the annual tuition) shall exclude families who make tuition payments while awaiting a Financial Aid decision.
-Families who withdraw within 10 days after receiving their Financial Aid notification, will be eligible for a full refund of tuition paid prior to the first day of school.
+Families who withdraw within 10 days after receiving their Financial Aid notification will be eligible for a full refund of tuition paid prior to the first day of school.